flutter/website/flutter-for-react-native/index.md

 ```
 In Flutter, you can use the [`CustomPaint`](https://docs.flutter.io/flutter/widgets/CustomPaint-class.html)  and [`CustomPainter`](https://docs.flutter.io/flutter/rendering/CustomPainter-class.html) classes to draw to the canvas.

-The example below shows how you would use the `CustomPaint` widget to draw
-during the paint phase.
-It also shows how you would implement the abstract class
-`CustomPainter`and pass it to the painter property in the `CustomPaint` widget.
-`CustomPaint` subclasses must implement the `paint` and `shouldRepaint` methods.
+The following example shows how to draw during the paint phase using the `CustomPaint` widget.
+It implements the abstract class, CustomPainter, and passes it to CustomPaint's painter property.
+CustomPaint subclasses must implement the `paint` and `shouldRepaint` methods.

 <!-- skip -->
 ```Dart